SrtoPeixet/anonymousGetRequests/README.md

 # anonymousGetRequests
 A Python 3.X script to make proxies GET requests to a specific URL.
 It saves all proxy IPs used and makes a histogram plot of IP's countries.
+Script creates a IP list with datetime on .txt format.

 ## Usage